Cyber AssessValydex™by iFeelTech

 Network Protection Strategies:

-• VPN Requirements: Mandate VPN connections for AI tool access
+• VPN Requirements: Mandate VPN connections for AI tool access (NordLayer for business teams or Proton VPN for privacy-focused deployments)

 • Traffic Monitoring: Monitor network traffic to AI platforms for anomalies

-• Endpoint Protection: Ensure devices accessing AI tools have current security software
+• Endpoint Protection: Ensure devices accessing AI tools have current security software (Bitdefender GravityZone or ESET PROTECT Essential)

 • DNS Filtering: Block access to unauthorized AI platforms